DrBKM/PythonPlot/README.md

 # PythonPlot
-Visualisation of a set odf data
+Visualisation of a set of experimental data